Emmanuelnnadi111/AI-Project_Ascent/README.md

     *   Allows students to browse and search through a (currently mock) database of past final year projects for inspiration and to understand project scopes and standards.
     *   Features filtering by department, year, and keyword search.

-4.  **Plagiarism Checker (Demo):**
-    *   Provides a demonstrative tool for students to check their text for similarity against a mock database of past projects.
-    *   Outputs a similarity score and a qualitative assessment.

 ## Technology Stack